YixingHuang/DeepMedicBMet/README.md

 #### VSS loss
 The VSS loss is located at [here](https://github.com/YixingHuang/DeepMedicBMet/blob/main/deepmedic/neuralnet/cost_functions.py).

-#### Pretrained models
+#### Pretrained model
-Pretrained models are located at [./DeepMedicBMet/tree/main/examples/output/saved_models/singlePathTrainingModel](https://github.com/YixingHuang/DeepMedicBMet/tree/main/examples/output/saved_models/singlePathTrainingModel/)
+A pretrained model is located at [./DeepMedicBMet/tree/main/examples/output/saved_models/singlePathTrainingModel](https://github.com/YixingHuang/DeepMedicBMet/tree/main/examples/output/saved_models/singlePathTrainingModel/)

-The high sensitivity model is: deepMedicWide1.high_sensitivity.model.ckpt
-The high precision model is: deepMedicWide1.high_precision.model.ckpt
+This model is achieved with the alpha value set to 0.95 in our VSS loss function, which has a trade-off between sensitivity and prevision from our point of view.
+It achieves a sensitivity of 0.914, precision of 0.830.
+On average, there are about 0.5 false positive metastases for each patient.

 #### Data structure for inference/test
-Put the main test volume paths in [.\examples\configFiles\deepMedicPlus\test\testChannels_t1c.cfg](./DeepMedicPlus/examples/configFiles/deepMedicPlus/test/testChannels_t1c.cfg)
+Put the main test volume paths in [DeepMedicBMet/examples/configFiles/deepMedicBM/test/testChannels_t1c.cfg](https://github.com/YixingHuang/DeepMedicBMet/blob/main/examples/configFiles/deepMedicBM/test/testChannels_t1c.cfg)

-put the corresponding prior volume paths in [.\examples\configFiles\deepMedicPlus\test\testPriorChannels_t1c.cfg](./DeepMedicPlus/examples/configFiles/deepMedicPlus/test/testPriorChannels_t1c.cfg)

-If **no prior volume**, simply put the path to a volume with Zero values only.
-The zero-value volume we used is shared here named "!!AAZero_Volume.nii.gz".
+put the corresponding label paths, ROI mask paths, and patient names in testGtLabels.cfg, testRoiMasks.cfg, and testNamesOfPredictions.cfg respectively in that folder.

 #### Data preprocessing pipeline
 In order to directly apply our pretrained models, your test data should have the same [preprocessing pipeline](./Brain_MRI_Preprocessing_pipeline/) as ours.